 Despite the rise of the chatbots and AI, the human element is still going to be very important.
 Businesses can no longer rely on a one-size-fits-all approach to talent management.
 We will see an increased focus on taking a more personalised approach to employee management in order to make staff feel that, individually, as well as part of the wider workforce, that they are valued for their contribution.
 Investing in individual employee development will keep the best staff engaged and on board.

 Organisational structures will become more agile

-Traditional hierarchical structures are becoming a thing of the past as forward-thinking firms move to more fluid designs that facilitate improved teamwork and collaboration.
+Traditional hierarchical structures are becoming a thing of the past as forward-thinking firms move to more fluid designs.
+This facilitates improved teamwork and collaboration.
 Employees come in all shapes and forms and this will be important as organisations hire different types of full-time, part-time, contract and freelance workers across a number of different time zones.

 Hiring talent on attitude

 While recruiting based on competencies is still important, when it comes to talent management, finding candidates whose attitudes fit with company culture, values and ethics is becoming more important.
-This means companies need to do more to demonstrate these values in the public domain to attract the right type of talent and deter those who might not be the best fit.
+This means companies need to do more to demonstrate these values in the public domain.
+Attracting the right type of talent and deterring those who might not be the best fit.
 The former are the types of employees that will stay with the company longest and contribute most.

-Onboarding is a chance for employers to win the hearts, mind and commitment of employees from the start.
-This is when employees become engaged with a company, so it’s important to get it right.
-Right now, many employees say they’re simply not getting enough guidance when joining a firm: 20-30% of new hires leave in the first six months and it is poor onboarding that sets the stage for that early exit.
-Next year will see a lot of companies putting more effort into their onboarding processes, making it a key part of talent management policies.
+On-boarding is a chance for employers to win the hearts, mind and commitment of employees from the start.
+This is when employees become engaged with a company.
+Therefore it’s important to get it right.
+Right now, many employees say they’re simply not getting enough guidance when joining a firm: 20-30% of new hires leave in the first six months and it is poor on-boarding that sets the stage for that early exit.
+Next year will see a lot of companies putting more effort into their on-boarding processes.
+Making it a key part of talent management policies.

 Interested in finding out more about the subjects raised on this page?